What Is The Formula For Ammonium Phosphate

 • Diammonium Phosphate (DAP): Its chemical formula is (NH₄)₂HPO₄.
 This compound is formed when two of the three hydrogen ions in phosphoric acid are replaced by ammonium ions.

 • Triammonium Phosphate: Its chemical formula is (NH₄)₃PO₄.
 This compound is formed when all three hydrogen ions in phosphoric acid are replaced by ammonium ions.
 While it can exist, it's highly unstable under normal conditions, quickly decomposing to release ammonia.
-Therefore, it's not commonly used as a fertilizer.
+Because of this, it's not commonly used as a fertilizer.

 Scientific Foundations